 More Tales from the Front

-While these staged stunts attest to the durability of the world's most popular microphone, nothing confirms it better than the way the SM58 handles unplanned, unfavorable circumstances in the wild.
+Nothing confirms the durability of the SM58 better than the way the it handles unplanned, unfavorable circumstances in the wild.
 Below are just a few examples.

 Trial by Fire